 - C.R.
 Wiley — If you’ve followed my blog at all recently, you probably recognize this name.
 Wiley is a pastor in Manchester, Connecticut, and he’s written one of my favorite books for young men on building, cultivating, and managing a strong and godly household.
 His blog, PaterFamilias Today, is a treasure trove on similar topics.
 Pastor Wiley also recently started an email newsletter that, so far, has been well-worth it.
 Just send him your email address over Facebook (and follow him while you’re there) and he’ll add you to the subscribers list.

 - Dominic Tennant — Tennant has an exceptional blog, and also is worth following on Facebook for more of his thoughts.
 If you want to cut straight to the meat, begin your journey with this article, and (unrelated) this series.
+He also writes and podcasts with Foster on It’s Good to Be a Man.

 - Tim Baly — pastor at Clearnote Church in Bloomington, Indiana; you can hear Baly on Warhorn Media’s podcast The World We Made, and read him at Out of Our Minds.
 He recently wrote a book called The Grace of Shame, addressing modern Christians’ blind spot when it comes to interacting with and helping homosexuals.
-He’s also quite enjoyable to follow on Facebook.

 - Doug Wilson — perhaps the best known name on the list, Wilson is a pastor at Christ Church in Moscow, Idaho.
 He’s a prolific writer who’s written some of the best pastoral books on marriage and family I’ve read, and he blogs regularly at Blog & Mablog.
 He also has a podcast I’d highly recommend, called the Plodcast, in which he comments on a current social or political issue, recommends a book, and then discusses a theological word or concept; it’s about 20 minutes total, and well worth it.